carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 > ## Output names
 >
 > Most of the times you will need to re-run a software once you have explored the results;
-> maybe you will want to change parameters or add some more samples.
-Because of this, you will need
+> maybe you want to change parameters or add more samples.
+For this reason, you will need
 > a flexible way to organize your proyect, including the names of the outputs.
-> A usually good idea is to put the date in the name of the folder
+> Usually, a good idea is to put the date in the name of the folder
-> and keep track of what analysis you are running in your research notes.
+> and keep track of the analyses you are running in your research notes.
 >
 {: .callout}

-Once the process ends, you will find in your terminal screen some basic results, such as the number of BGCs included in each type of network.
+Once the process is finished, you will find in your terminal screen some basic results, such as the number of BGCs included in each type of network.
 In the output folder you will find all the data.
 Since BiG-SCAPE does not produce a file with the run information, it is useful